This is the reference guide for the Arcjet Next.js SDK, available on

 Next.js

-Arcjet supports the current major version of Next.js for both the app router and
+Arcjet supports the current and previous major versions of Next.js for both the

-pages router.
-When a new major version of Next.js is released, we will bump the
+app router and pages router.
+When a new major version of Next.js is released, we

 The pages router will be supported for as long as Next.js supports it.